 Ok, so if you’re flying solo hostels might still be your cheapest bet, but if you’re craving a little privacy and a night away from the dorms, you can find some cosy private rooms on Airbnb for just a few Euros extra than what you would pay for a dorm.

-For couples or groups wanting a little extra comfort, rooms or apartments on Airbnb or other private guesthouses are almost always better value.
+For couples or groups wanting a little extra comfort, private rooms or apartments on Airbnb or locally-run guesthouses are almost always better value.

 New to Airbnb?
-Use this link to get $30 off your first booking!
+Sign up here to get up to $30 off your first booking!

 For the more adventurous, Couchsurfing is also a great way to travel cheaply and see a place from a local’s perspective.